drnic/airports-chatgpt-plugin/README.md

-# Sample ChatGPT plugin in Ruby
+# ChatGPT plugin in Ruby - Airport information

 ChatGPT plugin that returns airport information in Australia, written in Ruby/Sinatra.